January 2, 2026

 End with a clear call to action like: “Would you be open to a short call to discuss availability?”
 Then, follow up once after 5–7 days if you don’t hear back.
 Keep it short and polite.

-Your school might not do the placement but they may still help you get one, so don’t skip this step.
+Your school might not do the placement but they may still help you get one so don’t skip this step and creating a free NPHub account grounds your preceptor search in actual availability, not guesswork or outdated lists.

 Next: let’s talk about why time is your biggest enemy—and how waiting too long can wreck even the best plan.

-Many nurse practitioner students begin their search thinking that a few well-written emails a month or two before the rotation starts will be enough.
+Many nurse practitioner students begin their preceptor search thinking a few well-written emails a month or two before the rotation starts will be enough.
 After all, they’re responsible, motivated, and they’ve always been able to pull things together when it counts.
-But Springfield clinical placements don’t work that way.
+But Springfield clinical rotations don’t work that way.

 If you haven’t secured a preceptor months in advance, it’s not uncommon for the most desirable spots to be long gone by the time you start looking.